AlexETay7/M5.2-Lab/README.md

 #### Show Comment Button

-It already works to highlight it and press enter on the button in the first place, so I just added a tabIndex to it.
+It already works to highlight it, so I just added a tabIndex to it which allowed me to be able to hit enter and use the button.
-Would be easier to test this if the button actually worked.

 #### Table